Friday, October 14, 2016 by Island Dog | Discussion: OS Customization

 Object Desktop is a suite of desktop enhancements that lets you change the look and functionality of Windows.
 Being an Object Desktop member gives a lot of great value with full access to many popular Stardock applications, betas, and any new or updated apps.

 Check out some of the apps that are included with your Object Desktop membership:

 - and more!

-As long as your subscription is active, you will always get updates to the latest versions of everything within Object Desktop, as well as any new apps that are added during that time.
-While most people renew for many years, some also let their subscriptions lapse or just subscribe for one year at a time.
-When your subscription is no longer active, you will no longer have access to new updates, but you will still have the apps you had during your membership.
+As long as your membership is active, you will always get updates to the latest versions of everything within Object Desktop, as well as any new apps that are added during that time.
+When your membership expires, you will no longer have access to new updates, but you will still have access to the apps you had during your membership.
 Whether you plan to keep your membership active or not, it is still a good idea to keep backups of your apps, just so you have them in a pinch.

 Use a Custom Start Button